top of page

 Ignoring the decision to stop can become a loss of control.

-Loss of control can look like:
+What loss of control looks like:

 • Setting a limit for how many drinks you'll have in a night and not being able to stick to it.